The Plant That Kills Cancer Cells, Stops Diabetes And Boosts Your Immune System!

 • Sodium: 5 mg

 Bitter melon has a very bitter taste but is rich in vitamin C, phosphorus, and potassium if consumed in a raw state.
 This plant is also rich in lectins that can lower blood sugar levels.
-It is able to boost immune cell function, get rid of carcinogenic cells, and infection symptoms caused by HIV infection.
+It can boost immune cell function, and get rid of carcinogenic cells, and infection symptoms caused by HIV infection.

 Bitter melon is even used to fight free radicals, thus slowing the aging process.
-The amazing plant has a small amount of calories but high of minerals and vitamins.
+The amazing plant has a small amount of calories but is high in minerals and vitamins.

 Pancreatic cancer